engr-m-ayoub/DeviceMonitoring/README.md

 5- on server restart, all clients get disconnected and server loose messages count for all devices.

+# Configurations
+currently this server will handle 10 clients and will run port 8000 but these are compile time configureable.
+MAX_DEVICES_ALLOWED & SERVICE_PORT can be redefined in inc/monitoring.h.

+#define MAX_DEVICES_ALLOWED 10

+#define SERVICE_PORT 8000

+also any additional data can be added to struct md_data definition.
+It can be modified for any new measuirements.
+Change will automatically reflect in both client and server.

 # Testing
 This client and server were deployed on same machine and tested for given features.